 Does not require much air to produce sound.
 Good quality for the price.
 Fairly realistic.
 Nice sound that is decently loud.
+Easy to disassemble and put together again.
 A good product for the money.

 Does not come with an instructional video.

-The call has a tendency to be high pitched for inexperienced callers.
+Has a tendency to be high-pitched for inexperienced users.